danask/MagBuy/README.md

 - Editing product, 3 images must be defined or none.
 - You must first create Super category, Category, Subcategory and specifications before creating new product or the server will response with Error 500
+- Have to create specifications for subcategory, before adding product.